VIKASSAMVEL/SkillNexus/README.md

 - Used Git for version control with meaningful commit messages
 - Maintained responsive and accessible design
 - Followed best practices in code organization and documentation

+## Contributing

+We welcome contributions to SkillNexus!
+To contribute:

+1. Fork the repository on GitHub.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`
+3. Make your changes and ensure they follow the project's coding standards.
+4. Test your changes thoroughly.
+5. Commit your changes with descriptive messages: `git commit -m "Add feature: description"`
+6. Push to your branch: `git push origin feature/your-feature-name`
+7. Create a Pull Request on GitHub, describing your changes and why they should be merged.

+### Code Style
+- Use ESLint and Prettier for consistent formatting.
+- Follow React best practices for component structure.
+- Write meaningful variable and function names.
+- Add comments for complex logic.

+### Testing
+- Run `npm test` in both frontend and backend directories.
+- Ensure all tests pass before submitting a PR.
+- Add tests for new features.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+All third-party libraries and frameworks used are open-source and properly attributed in the References section.

 ## Submission Details